Overview

 BMP

-BMP are delighted to be striding into their 55th year of business where we continue to retain experienced staff and are still recruiting young candidates to ensure that we fulfil the high standards of performance that we set ourselves.
-The Irish marketplace is relatively small and it is massively important to us that we build on existing relationships with Design Teams and Clients.
+BMP are delighted to be striding into their 56th year of business where we continue to retain experienced staff and are still recruiting young candidates to ensure that we fulfil the high standards of performance that we set ourselves.
+The Irish marketplace is relatively small, and it is massively important to us that we build on existing relationships with Design Teams and Clients.

-We also continue to excel in Conservation & Restoration projects for a wide array of Clients from Ambassador’s residences on Ailesbury Road to Courthouses in Portumna and magnificent properties on Parnell Square.
-These projects take extra special care as a Quantity Surveyor but are extremely satisfying when you see the end result.
+We also continue to excel in Conservation & Restoration projects for a wide array of Clients from Ambassador’s residences on Ailesbury Road to Courthouses in Portumna, Market Quarters in Thurles and magnificent properties on Parnell Square.
+These projects take extra special care as a Quantity Surveyor but are extremely satisfying when you see the finished product.

-We are delighted to continue to work with some of the leading main contractors in Ireland and assist them on many varied projects from data centres to office blocks and many conservation and restoration projects.
+We are delighted to continue to work with some of the leading main contractors in Ireland and assist them on many varied projects from data centres to office blocks and multi storey residential projects.

 We hope that as a company we keep rising to all these challenges in the next 12 months.